IgniteUI/indigo-design-docfx/en/components/input.md

 ### Data Property

 When supplied, the `🕹️DataProperty` value is used to set up a two-way data binding using [Angular Reactive Forms](https://angular.io/guide/reactive-forms) to the input value property.
-The `🕹️DataProperty` is optional however when provided, it will be the name of the property on the data object specified by the Model Object Name provided during code generation.
-As such, it is required that if the  `🕹️DataProperty` is used that the developer must specify a Model Object Name otherwise it will be ignored.
+The `🕹️DataProperty` is optional however when provided, it will be the name of the property on the data object specified by the model object name provided during code generation.
+As such, it is required that if the  `🕹️DataProperty` is used that the developer must specify a model object name otherwise it will be ignored.

 ### Inputs Date and Time